5 min read

 What is LocalPay?

 With LocalPay, you can accept credit card payments, similar to Stripe or Square.
-Most credit card transaction fees are standard the 2.9% + $0.30.
+Most credit card transaction fees are typically 2.9% + $0.30.
 With LocalPay, depending on your Local Line plan, you can get increasingly better rates.
 For example, with our Premium plan, pay only 2.7% + $0.30 per transaction.

 How Can I Accept LocalPay for My Farm or Online Food Business?